zekinah/zone-redirect/README.md

 1. Upload `zone-redirect` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+## Acknowledgment
+* Thank you for the third party, libraries and article that is used on this plugin.

 ## Contributor

 Feel free to contribute, subtmit bugs, issues or features to be added.

 * **Zekinah Lecaros** - *Initial work* - [Zekinah Lecaros](https://github.com/zekinah)